 Secondary testicular failure

 Secondary testicular failure is characterized by having low or low-normal gonadotropins (LH and FSH) with a low testosterone level.
 This condition can be congenital or acquired.
-Causes of this condition can include Kallmann syndrome, prolactinoma, hemochromatosis, empty sella syndrome, or a history of brain radiation therapy.
-Exogenous testosterone supplementation can also cause this by exerting negative feedback to the hypothalamus and anterior pituitary, resulting in low levels of FSH and LH, thereby impairing spermatogenesis.
+Causes of this condition can include kallmann syndrome, prolactinoma, hemochromatosis, empty sella syndrome, or a history of brain radiation therapy.
+Exogenous testosterone supplementation can also cause this by exerting negative feedback to the hypothalamus and anterior pituitary, resulting in low levels of FSH and LH and impairing spermatogenesis.